What Costs and Fees Are Associated with Bridging Loans?

 What are the interest rates?

-Take a look at our rates table below to get an idea of the bridging loan deals currently available.
+Look at our rates table below to get an idea of the current bridging loan deals.
 Note that these are monthly rates, not annual.
 A bridging loan charging 1% interest per month, for example, will cost 12% over a year.

 Looking for more rates and deals?